A handful more games that didn't make the list for one reason or another.

 Portal, Portal 2

 I do love me some Portal.
-A twisted action-puzzle game set in the half-life universe where you utilize the titular portal gun to sneak past obstacles, hop over long gaps, bridge two areas that otherwise wouldn't reach and do all sorts of other clever things to make your way to the end.
+A twisted action-puzzle game set in the Half-Life universe where you utilize the eponymous portal gun to sneak past obstacles, hop over long gaps, bridge two areas that otherwise wouldn't reach and do all sorts of other clever things to make your way to the end.
 All presided over by the twisted AI GlaDOS, who is both threatening and consistently hilarious.
-Unfortunately both games were also simultaneous releases on consoles and therefore disallowed by the rules I set!
+Unfortunately both games were also simultaneous releases on consoles and therefore disallowed by the rules I set.

 A very in-depth presidential simulator with some cyberpunk elements (you're plugged into a rotating VR-chair a la the Lawnmower Man that lets you monitor all global communications and manage basically everything), it's basically a sandbox - you can try to improve relations with neighbors, crush them through military force (even nuclear war), fund insurrections, or do whatever else you please.
 Of course, you also have to manage your approval ratings and, in CyberJudas's case, a cabinet that will try to manipulate you for their own ends or even outright betray the country and make you try to take the fall for it, so you have to discredit and/or eliminate them before irreparable damage is done (or they kill you).
 Grim stuff, and for better or worse, I've never seen another game quite like it.